By Ane Ohm on July 9, 2019 at 8:00 AM

 - Weighted Average Discount Rate.
 Again broken out between finance and operating leases, this is the weighted average of all the discount rates of leases on the books for that year.

 Overall, the qualitative disclosures require a discussion around the nature of the organization’s lease arrangements.
-You do need to use your judgment about how much detail to include.
+You must use your judgment about what details to include.
 The new lease standard explicitly states that the qualitative disclosures shouldn’t be either too summarized or too detailed – either extreme could serve to distort the usefulness of the financial statements.

 With that said, you need to disclose all of the following: